PackyNZ/B5WarsPublic/README.md

 As an avid tabletop gamer, [Babylon 5 Wars](https://en.wikipedia.org/wiki/Babylon_5_Wars) by [Agents of Gaming](https://en.wikipedia.org/wiki/Agents_of_Gaming), now long out of print, also found its way into my heart.
 This detailed system focuses on small scale space combat between ships, fighters, and fixed installations, played out on a (typically 42x30) hex grid, in order to recreate battles from the show.

+The Babylon 5 Wars (Second Edition) Box Set...

 ![b5w_box.jpg](b5w_box.jpg)

 At the core of the game is the *Ship Control Sheet* (SCS).
-A SCS contains all statistics and information for using a given ship in-game, including a graphical representation of the different ships sections (e.g. FORWARD, PORT), along with all ships systems (e.g Thruster, C & C) contained within each section.
+A SCS contains all statistics and information for using a given ship in-game, including a graphical representation of the different ship sections (e.g. FORWARD, PORT), along with all ship systems (e.g Thruster, C & C) contained within each section.

+An example SCS from the game...

 ![scs.jpg](scs.jpg)